FrankieBoye/performance_calculator/README.md

 ## Introduction

-'Performance Calculator' is a web app designed to compute the following car performance statistic times:
-0-60, 0-100, 60-100 and the Quarter Mile.
+'Performance Calculator' is a web app designed to compute the following car performance statistics: bhp per tonne, 0-60, 0-100 and the Quarter Mile time to the nearest second.

 ## Getting Started